Getting help

 Author: Nathalie Parent, psychologist

-Is your teen beginning psychotherapy and you’re wondering about the right behaviour to adopt during their treatment?
+Is your teen starting psychotherapy?
+Are you wondering how to behave during their treatment?
 What’s the right tone to use?
-The right distance to take?
-Here are some useful tips to allow your teen to be treated effectively.
+How much of a distance should you maintain?
+Here are some useful tips for helping your teen heal without overstepping.

-Give your teen plenty of space to express themselves
+Give your teen plenty of space to express themself

-Depending on your teen’s age and level of autonomy and independence from you, psychotherapy can be done with your teen alone.
+Depending on your teen’s age and level of autonomy and independence, they can attend psychotherapy alone.

-To do this, check that your teen agrees with your statements with phrases like:
+In doing so, check that your teen agrees with what you’re saying with phrases like:

-This way, you allow your teen to have their own space and their own session.
+That way, you let your teen have their own space and the session stays focused on them.

 However, don’t stop yourself from expressing your point of view

-Sometimes, it can be useful to bring your own perspective on the facts (a behaviour, a word, a gesture), but be sure to keep a nuanced tone so that this is not received as threatening or accusatory.
+Sometimes, it can be useful to share your own perspective of the situation (a behaviour, a word, a gesture), but be sure to remain nuanced so your words aren’t perceived as threatening or accusatory.

 For example:

 • You: “You’ve told me a few times that you felt like you were failing and that you’d rather play video games than study.
-Am I right?”
+Or did I misunderstand?”

 • Your teen: “That’s not what I meant, you don’t understand anything!”